 How Does Internet Browser Security Work?

 Recent versions of most internet browsers support the encrypted transmission of on-line documents and the data you enter on a web page.
 This means that instead of sending readable text, both your browser and the website's secure server encode all text using a security key.
 That way, personal data sent to your browser or data you send back would be extremely difficult to decode in the unlikely event it was intercepted by an unauthorized party.
 The key used for encoding is a random number that is unique to your session at the secure website.
 There are two grades of internet security: International-grade encryption uses a 40-bit random number negotiated between your browser and the web-server.
 This means that only one out of about 1,000,000,000,000 possible decoding keys can be used to decipher your data.
 Domestic-grade encryption uses a 128-bit key, so that the number of possible keys is vastly larger.
-At M H Loans Corporation, we use 128-bit encryption exclusively
+At MH Loans, we use 128-bit encryption exclusively